LinkedInLearning/running-jenkins-on-aws-3978678/ch1_setting_up_jenkins/01_09_solution_set_up_a_jenkins_server/README.md

 # 01_09 Solution Set up a Jenkins server

-In this Challenge, you’ll create and configure the AWS resources needed to host a Jenkins server.
+In this challenge, you’ll create and configure the AWS resources needed to host a Jenkins server.

 The challenge walks through the full setup process: from provisioning infrastructure in AWS to installing and configuring Jenkins with NGINX as a reverse proxy.